patrick-kidger/torchtyping/README.md

 # TypeError: Dimension 'batch' of inconsistent size.
 Got both 1 and 3.
 ```

-`typeguard` also has an import hook to automatically test an entire module, without needing to add `@typechecked` decorators.
+`typeguard` also has an import hook that can be used to automatically test an entire module, without needing to add `@typechecked` decorators.

 The `patch_typeguard()` call can happen any time before runtime.
 (And both before or after a `typeguard` import hook is fine.)
 If you're not using `typeguard` it can be omitted altogether, and `torchtyping` just used for documentation purposes.